Frequently Asked Questions

 There are several criteria commonly used in the redistricting process.
 They are considered in total and balanced with each other.
 However, the dominant criterion is population.

 Equal (almost) in population.
 Individual districts should be as nearly equal in population as is possible or practicable.
 “Population” means residents, not registered voters.
 “Nearly equal” means that the population of individual districts should be as close to the "ideal" or average district size as is possible.
-Generally, a district size of less that 3% over or under the average is an acceptable goal to pursue.
+Generally, a district size of less that 3% over or under the average or ideal is an acceptable goal to pursue.

 Don’t dilute minority voting strength.
 If there is a location where a significant number of minority residents reside, their ability to vote as a block should not be diluted by either dividing that population into two or more districts (termed “cracking”) or, if there is a significant minority population in two districts, moving that population into a single district (termed “packing”).